ruby-processing/PiCrate/docs/_posts/2020-05-11-getting_started_manjaro.md

 picrate -i Samples # to omit geany config
 ```

 This installs example sketches in `~/projects/examples` and ties them into a `geany` project `examples.geany`.
 It should also be possible to run sketches from the `geany` ide.
-Sketches need to be run in VTE terminal on Manjaro ARM the terminal emulator, does not give access to local environment variables in the version of Geany supplied.

 To create a template sketch from the command line:-